Tight Approximation Bounds for Maximum Multi-Coverage: Introduction

 \paragraph{The Approximation Algorithm} We first observe that for the maximum multi-coverage problem the standard greedy algorithm fails: the approximation guarantee does not improve with $\ell$.
 As the function $C^{(\ell)}$ is a monotone, submodular function, the greedy algorithm will certainly still achieve an approximation ratio of $1-e^{-1}$.
 However, it is simple to construct instances wherein exactly this ratio is achieved.
 In fact, if $\cF$ is a collection of distinct subsets, let $\cF^{(\ell)}$ contain the same subsets as $\cF$ but each one appearing $\ell$ times.
 Then, it is easy to see that the greedy algorithm, when applied to $\cF^{(\ell)}$, will simply choose $\ell$ times the sets chosen by the algorithm on input $\cF$.
 So the greedy algorithm is not able to take advantage when we have $\ell > 1$.

 Instead, we use another algorithmic idea, which is standard in the context of submodular function maximization.
-We consider the natural linear programming (LP) relaxation of the problem to obtain a fractional, optimal solution and apply pipage rounding~\cite{AS04_pipage, vondrak2007submodularity, calinescu2011maximizing}.
-Pipage rounding is a method that maps a fractional solution $x \in [0,1]^m$ into an integral one $x^{\mathrm{int}} \in \{0,1\}^m$, in a way that does not decrease the expected value of the objective function; here the fractional solution $x \in [0,1]^m$ is viewed as a (product) distribution over the index set $[m]$.
+We consider the natural linear programming (LP) relaxation of the problem to obtain a fractional, optimal solution and apply pipage rounding to transform this fractional solution to an integral solution.
+Pipage rounding was first introduced by Ageev and Sviridenko~\cite{AS04_pipage} for some specific combinatorial problems, and then generalized to submodular function maximization by Calinescu, Chekuri, P\'al and Vondr\`ak~\cite{vondrak2007submodularity, calinescu2011maximizing}.
+Pipage rounding is a randomized method that maps a fractional solution $x \in [0,1]^m$ into an integral one $x^{\mathrm{int}} \in \{0,1\}^m$, in a way that preserves the constraints and does not decrease the expected value of the objective function; here the fractional solution $x \in [0,1]^m$ is viewed as a (product) distribution over the index set $[m]$.
+The expected value of $C^{(\ell)}$ for a set chosen according to a distribution defined by $x$ is known as the multilinear extension of $C^{(\ell)}$ evaluated at $x$, and in fact, the method of pipage rounding works for any submodular function, as submodularity is sufficient to guarantee the convexity properties used in the rounding procedure~\cite{calinescu2011maximizing}.
+We point out that there are other randomized rounding techniques that could be used, such as swap rounding~\cite{chekuri2009dependent}.
+For concreteness, we use here the result~\cite[Lemma 3.5]{calinescu2011maximizing}.
+Another remark is that the maximum multi-coverage problem is a special case of the class of sums of weighted rank functions of matroids for which an algorithm based on rounding a linear program is given in~\cite[Section 4]{calinescu2007ipco}.
+In fact, the linear program and the algorithm that we analyze here is the same as the one given in~\cite{calinescu2007ipco}.
+Our contribution here is to show that for the maximum $\ell$-coverage problem, the approximation factor for this algorithm, which is also the ratio between the multilinear relaxation and the linear program, can be improved from $1-e^{-1}$ in ~\cite[Lemma 6]{calinescu2007ipco} to $1 - \frac{\ell^{\ell}}{\ell!} e^{-\ell}$ in our Theorem~\ref{th:main_algo}.

 Hence, the core of the analysis of this algorithm is to compute the expected $\ell$-coverage, $\exc{S \sim x}{C^{(\ell)}(S)}$, and relate it to the optimal value of the linear program (which, of course, upper bounds the value of an integral, optimal solution).
 With a careful use of convexity, one can establish that the analytic form of this expectation corresponds to the expected value of a binomial random variable truncated at $\ell$.